 I am a Research Affiliate at MIT's Sloan School of Management and Fellow of the Initiative on the Digital Economy and of the MIT Connection Science initiative.

-I retired from IBM on May 31, 2007 after 37 years with the company, where I was responsible for identifying emerging technologies and marketplace developments that are critical to the future of the IT industry.
+I retired from IBM in May of 2007 after 37 years with the company, where I was responsible for identifying emerging technologies and marketplace developments that are critical to the future of the IT industry.
 I was also responsible for our university relations office and for the IBM Academy of Technology where I served as Chairman of the Board of Governors.
-I led a number of IBM’s company wide initiatives including the Internet and e-business, supercomputing and Linux.
+I led a number of IBM’s company wide initiatives including the Internet, supercomputing and Linux.

-Since 2005 I've been writing a weekly blog, irvingwb.com; in April of 2012 I became a regular contributor to the Wall Street Journal’s CIO Journal.
+Since retiring from IBM, I've been an Adviser on Digital Strategy and Innovation at Citigroup, at HBO and at Mastercard.
+I've been writing a weekly blog, irvingwb.com, since 2005; in April of 2012 I became a regular contributor to the Wall Street Journal’s CIO Journal.

 I served on and later became co-chair of the President’s Information Technology Advisory Committee from 1997 to 2001, and was a founding member of the Computer Sciences and Telecommunications Board of the National Research Council in 1986.
 I am a former member of University of Chicago Board of Governors for Argonne National Laboratories, the Board of Overseers for Fermilab, and BP's Technology Advisory Council.
-I am a Fellow of the American Academy of Arts and Sciences as well as a Fellow of London’s Royal Society of Arts.
+I am a Fellow of the American Academy of Arts and Sciences.
 Having been born in Cuba and come to the US at the age of 15, I was named 2001 Hispanic Engineer of the Year.
 I have an M.S. and Ph.
 D. in physics from the University of Chicago.